stathissideris/dali/doc/layout.md

   * double
   * default: `0`
   * optional
+* `:select` - an enlive selector that will transform elements from elsewhere in the document instead of tranforming the direct children of the layout tag
 * `:position` - the position of the top-left corner of the whole layout relative to its parent.
 Can only be applied when there is no `:select` attribute